ClearGDPR/ClearGDPR/TROUBLESHOOTING.md

 **Docker-compose not working properly**

-If your Docker-compose is not finding a running service or not executing a command properly, then try prepending the following into your docker-compose command:
+If your Docker-compose is not finding a running service or not executing a command properly, then try prepending the following into your Docker-compose command:

 `COMPOSE_PROJECT_NAME=cleargdpr`